PavelGrigoryevDS/awesome-data-analysis/README.md

 ### Tools

-A collection of Python libraries and drivers for seamless database access and interaction.
+A collection of libraries and drivers for seamless database access and interaction.

 - [PyODBC](https://github.com/mkleehammer/pyodbc) - Python library for ODBC database access.
 - [SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy) - SQL toolkit and ORM for Python.